-As we celebrate American Independence this month, it brings to mind how dependent we are on our nation’s 65 million caregivers.
-Over the next 20+ years, the next civil rights issue we will face is a growing older population with more loved ones needing care as they age-- whether diagnosed with a disease, disorder or living with a disability.
+Celebrating American independence brings to mind how dependent we are on our nation’s 65 million caregivers.
+Over the next 20+ years, the next civil rights issue we will face is a growing older population with more loved ones needing care as they age—whether diagnosed with a disease, disorder or living with a disability.
 There is a great need to recognize and support family caregivers, as they are our nation’s largest volunteer healthcare workforce.
 Particularly during July’s National Sandwich Generation Month, we celebrate those who are juggling children, career and caregiving for an older parent.

 We need a Caregiving Movement similar to other movements and milestones in the last century:

 What’s next?
-Our nation has family caregivers across all socioeconomic boundaries – it is a life role blind to race, religion, age, geographic location, sexual orientation and income bracket.
-According to AARP, the annual societal value for the unpaid hours of care provided is greater than $450 billion – $42 billion more than the sales of Wal-Mart, the nation’s largest retailer.
+Our nation has family caregivers across all socioeconomic boundaries—caregiving is a life role blind to race, religion, age, geographic location, sexual orientation and income.
+According to AARP, the annual societal value for the unpaid hours of care provided is greater than $450 billion—that's $42 billion more than the sales of Walmart, the nation’s largest retailer.